-The tides are caused by the gravitational field of the moon and sun.
+The tides are the response of the earth to a driving force that comes from the gravitational field of the moon and sun.
 For simplicity, let’s consider a day when the sun and moon are aligned, as seen from the earth (i.e. new moon).
 The sun rises and sets only once per day.
 So why do most places get two high tides and two low tides on this day (and every other day)?
 This is discussed in the following sections.

 People often miss the following distinction: You need to distinguish